FrsECM/AzureML-Training---Simplon/README.md

 This repo contains ressources that are necessary for AzureML Simplon Training.

-## Create the AzureML Environment
-The first part of the training will be to create the environment.
-In this part we'll use terraform to automatically feed our lab default ressource group.

 ## Data and Storages
 In this part we'll talk about how to use Data in AzureML.